Michigan's Jim Harbaugh: I've got 'bigger fish to fry' than James Franklin's 'whining'

 "For me, I want to focus on getting my team into the locker room and not jawing back and forth."

-Harbaugh spoke Monday when he said he felt the Nittany Lions created the incident in hopes of preventing his team from getting inside the locker room.
+Harbaugh said Monday he felt the Nittany Lions created the incident in hopes of preventing his team from getting inside the locker room.

 "I've really got bigger fish to fry than coach Franklin's opinion on the halftime tunnel from a game ago," Harbaugh said.
 "I mean all they've got to do is walk into their locker room.
 I think you saw pretty clearly (on video) that they completely stopped, they weren't letting us get up the tunnel.
 It just seemed like such a sophomoric ploy to try to keep us out of our locker room, and he looked like he was the ring leader of the whole thing.